 - (1) This provision gives the owner's spouse, who may not be in record title or have community property ownership, the right to rescind the transaction. - (2) The owner and owner's spouse may rescind the extension of credit within three calendar days.
 If the third calendar day falls on a Sunday or federal legal public holiday then the right of rescission is extended to the next calendar day that is not a Sunday or federal legal public holiday.

-(3) A lender must comply with the provisions of the Truth-in-Lending Act permitting the borrower three business days to rescind a mortgage loan in applicable transactions.
+A lender must comply with the provisions of the Truth-in-Lending Act permitting the borrower three business days to rescind a mortgage loan in applicable transactions.
 Lender compliance with the right of rescission procedures in the Truth-in-Lending Act and Regulation Z, satisfies the requirements of this section if the notices required by Truth-in-Lending and Regulation Z are given to each owner and to each owner's spouse.

-Source: The provisions of this §153.25 adopted to be effective January 7, 2004, 29 TexReg 87; reviewed and readopted to be effective June 20, 2008, 33 TexReg 5352; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448.
+Source: The provisions of this §153.25 adopted to be effective January 7, 2004, 29 TexReg 87; reviewed and readopted to be effective June 20, 2008, 33 TexReg 5352; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and readopted to be effective November 26, 2020, 45 TexReg 8307.